Marshud/go-twitter-scrapper/README.md

 # go-twitter-scrapper
-A golang data scrapper based on nomadic.
+A golang twitter data scrapper based on [n0madic](https://github.com/n0madic/twitter-scraper) and puts the results in a json file.